Uberi/Canvas-AHK/Documentation/Main.md

 * Surfaces are where things are drawn.
 * Viewports display surfaces on the screen.
 * Pens and brushes define what the drawn things look like.
-* Formats define what drawn text looks like.
+* Fonts define what drawn text looks like.

 Types
 -----